Ireland's Own: Published in Wexford

 In contrast to most Irish magazines, Ireland's Own is not Dublin-based but is edited in Wexford, where it has offices on the town's Main Street.

 Ireland's Own celebrated its centenary in 2002.

 It celebrated 120 years in publication in 2022.
 Sean Nolan and Shea Tomkins edited the magazine as it reached the big 120.

 Circulation

-For the first half of 2007, the magazine had an average circulation of 40,905, according to the Audited Bureau of Circulations.
+By the mid 1940s, Ireland's Own had an average circulation of approximately 28,000.
+This rose to approximately 70,000 in the 1970s and dropped to approximately 30,000 in the mid 2020s.
+The Christmas annual edition has a circulation of approximately 70,000 as of the mid 2020s.

 Ownership

 The People Newspaper Group (which also included the Wicklow People, the Wexford People and the Waterford People) is now owned by Irish media giant Independent News and Media, now (Mediahuis Ireland).